Television South: Broadcasting years

-By TVS's fifth anniversary in 1987, their profits had grown 62% since 1981 to £14.4 million, which was helped after TVS increased their share of programming for ITV network and growth in new business; warnings were made that inflation and cost was higher, but the projected growth of television operations would be around 7–8% during the rest of the year.
+By TVS's fifth anniversary in 1987, its profits had grown 62% since 1981 to £14.4 million, which was helped after TVS increased its share of programming for ITV network and growth in new business; warnings were made that inflation and cost was higher, but the projected growth of television operations would be around 7–8% during the rest of the year.
 The result was that the accounts revealed TVS had become bigger than Yorkshire Television in terms of advertising revenue, and was quickly catching up with the other Big Five ITV companies.
 By the following January, profits had increased again to £21.8m.
-There was speculation at the time that the technicians' strike at TV-am could have spread to TVS's operations over their plans to provide an overnight service, which become fully operational by June 1988.
+There was speculation at the time that the technicians' strike at TV-am could have spread to TVS's operations over its plans to provide an overnight service, which become fully operational by June 1988.

 With TVS continuing to generate large profits, but restricted in ITV network programming, the company started to search for other investments.
-In 1985, they launched failed bids to acquire Thorn EMI Screen Entertainment and the French television channel TF1.
-In 1986, TVS were successful in buying Midem, an organisation that promoted trade fairs; and Gilson International, a Los Angeles distribution company selling programmes outside the US.
+In 1985, it launched failed bids to acquire Thorn EMI Screen Entertainment and the French television channel TF1.
+In 1986, TVS was successful in buying Midem, an organisation that promoted trade fairs; and Gilson International, a Los Angeles distribution company selling programmes outside the US.
 TVS also acquired a 3.5% stake in Australia Network Ten company Northern Star.

 At the start of July 1988, speculation started to appear of a take-over bid for the American media company MTM Enterprises.
 Within a few days, MTM was bought for £190m, which gave owner and founder Mary Tyler Moore 5.1% shares in TVS, and Arthur Price, chief executive of MTM, a total of 6.6%.; both agreed not to sell for a period of five years.
 TVS paid for the deal partly by selling 10% stakes for £29.2m each to Générale D'Images (a cable television, film library and film production group) and Canal Plus, asking shareholders for £47.8m through a convertible preference share issue, with the remaining £38m taken out in a bank loan.
 The deal created a unique company with productions operations in Ireland, UK and USA, along with a UK broadcasting franchise.